-Last year, we commissioned a report by Forrester Research to evaluate the average level of marketing intelligence among US B2C companies.
+A couple of years ago, we commissioned a report by Forrester Research to evaluate the average level of marketing intelligence among US B2C companies.
 What we learned was that the majority of companies are:

 - Unable to access forward-looking insights to inform strategy

 - Lacking the foundational data management capabilities necessary to generate those insights.